gilo2754/spring-boot-server/README.md

 - `GET /people`: Retrieve all users
 - `GET /people?role=DOCTOR`: Retrieve all doctors
 - `GET /people?role=PATIENT`: Retrieve all patients
+-`GET /person/user-info`: Retrieve the information from the logged in user using the JWT.
 - `GET /user/{id}`: Retrieve a user by ID
 - `POST /user/add`: Create a new user